Floods in Jakarta: 2021 floods

 Several areas in Jakarta and the neighbouring cities of Tangerang and Bekasi were inundated in water up to 2m deep on 20 February.
 At least five people were killed, four of them were children who were swept away by the strong river currents in separate places in South and West Jakarta.
 Two hundred neighbourhoods have been affected and some 1,380 Jakarta residents were evacuated.

+2025 floods

+In March 2025, major flooding occurred in Jakarta, and nearby cities within its metropolitan area which are located in Banten and West Java provinces.
+The flood was caused due to the overflowing of rivers that are mostly located in Bogor due to high rainfall that affected Jakarta and its metropolitan area.

+In March 2025, the Indonesian Navy's Marine Corps conducted rescue operations in Greater Jakarta, including East Jakarta and Bekasi, West Java, where floodwaters reached depths of up to two meters.
+The marines prioritized evacuating children and the elderly using motorized inflatable boats and established emergency posts to provide medical assistance to affected residents.

+At least nine people have been killed, and more than 120,000 people displaced.

 Remedies

 Flood canals

 East Flood Canal (Banjir Kanal Timur, BKT) in eastern Jakarta was a national project which began in 2003 and late 2009 reached the Java sea and will be accomplished in 2011.
 It was 23.5 kilometers length which linking five rivers: Cipinang, Sunter, Buaran, Jati Kramat and Cakung.
 It will reduce flood and hope as a 2 kilometers rowing sport venue too.
 To ease from flood, Jakarta Emergency Dredging Initiative (JEDI) phase-2 will make underground canal (siphon) from Ciliwung river to Cipinang river and then go through to East Flood Canal.
 It will lower floods at Cawang, Kampung Melayu, Bukit Duri and Kebun Baru.
 It is one kilometer long and was finished in 2016.